The Cavalry Charges

 A career-spanning volume of essays from the renowned American author, poet, and screenwriter

 The Cavalry Charges: Writings on Books, Film, and Music, Revised Edition is a collection of anecdotal reflections that relate many of the experiences that shaped Barry Gifford as a writer.
 Representative of Gifford’s body of work, this volume is divided into three sections: books, film and television, and music.
-Within these sections, Gifford’s best work is showcased, including a nine-part dossier on Marlon Brando’s One-Eyed Jacks, in which Gifford examines the public and private lives of those involved in the film, producing an innovative framework for the movie.
+Within these sections, Gifford’s best work is showcased, including a nine-part dossier on Marlon Brando’s One-Eyed Jacks in which Gifford examines the public and private lives of those involved in the film.

 [T]his spicy jambalaya of a book . . . is surprisingly moving . . . sprawling, deeply felt, fascinating, incisive, The Cavalry Charges is Barry Gifford on just about everything.- Washington Post